FranckPachot/yb-perf-hub/README.md

 ---

-⚠️ When loading the ASH dashboard, it creates some Foreign Data Wrapper and views to see all nodes You may have to change the variable definition to put the password
+When loading the ASH dashboard, it creates some Foreign Data Wrapper and views to see all nodes The code is in the 'server' variable definition of the Active Session History dashboard

 ---